 The curriculum is based on the Kindergarten Learning Guidelines which are derived from the Early Years Learning Framework for Australia (EYLF) and embraces the inclusive vision that “all children experience learning that is engaging and builds success for life”.

-While the EYLF focuses on children from birth to five years, the Queensland Kindergarten Guidelines are unique in that they aim to specifically enrich children’s learning in the kindergarten year.
+While the EYLF focuses on children from birth to five years, the Queensland Kindergarten Guidelines are unique in that they aim to specifically enrich children’s learning in the Kindergarten year.
 In Queensland, the kindergarten year is the year before the preparatory year of schooling.
-Throughout the Kindergarten Year, children’s right to experience the joy of childhood is fundamental and learning is promoted through play, and emergent and planned learning experiences and interactions.
+Throughout the Kindergarten year, children’s right to experience the joy of childhood is fundamental and learning is promoted through play, and both emergent and planned learning experiences and interactions.

 Reggio Emilia Approach